Netcracker/KubeMarine/documentation/Troubleshooting.md

       cluster.yaml
       procedure_parameters
   ```
-The user can analyze these files and try to find the reason for the failed installation of KubeMarine
+The user can analyze these files and try to find the reason for the failed installation of Kubemarine.

 ## Kubelet Has Conflict With Kubepods-burstable.slice and Kube-proxy Pods Stick in ContainerCreating Status